 - A. Monitor Selection: The Parties will jointly select a Monitor to oversee implementation of the Agreement.
 Should the monitor position become vacant and the Parties are unable to agree on a replacement, the Parties shall recommend candidates to the Court, and the Court will appoint the Monitor from the names submitted by the Parties.
 Neither party, nor any employee or agent of either party, shall have any supervisory authority over the Monitor's activities, reports, findings, or recommendations.
 Allocation of the cost for the Monitor's fees and expenses shall be determined by the Court.
-Should all the Parties agree that the Monitor is not fulfilling his or her duties in accordance with this Agreement, the Parties may petition the Court for the Monitor's removal for good cause, and the other Parties will have the opportunity to respond to the petition. - B. Good cause for the purposes of this Agreement shall mean, but not be limited to: gross neglect of duties; willful misconduct; inappropriate personal relationship with Defendant or any OPSO employee; conflicts of interest; or any criminal conduct during the pendency of this Agreement.
+Should all the Parties agree that the Monitor is not fulfilling his or her duties in accordance with this Agreement, the Parties may petition the Court for the Monitor's immediate removal and replacement.
+One party may unilaterally petition the Court for the Monitor's removal for good cause, and the other Parties will have the opportunity to respond to the petition. - B. Good cause for the purposes of this Agreement shall mean, but not be limited to: gross neglect of duties; willful misconduct; inappropriate personal relationship with Defendant or any OPSO employee; conflicts of interest; or any criminal conduct during the pendency of this Agreement.